wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     - For practical purposes the exercises in this session use data from Romania, import the station ``0-20000-0-15015`` into your station list and associate it with the topic for your "Surface weather observations collection".
 This will be removed at the end of the session.
+    - Make sure that you have MQTT explorer open and connected to your broker.

 ## Inspecting SYNOP data and BUFR conversion